geetakumri/geetakumri.github.io/index.md

 I am a **Data Scientist** at [IBM](https://in.linkedin.com/company/ibm).
 I work in a team of data analysts who develop machine learning based solutions for business problems in the e-commerce domain.
 Our focus areas are price variation analysis and product-to-product similarity, which is related to content enrichment in a broader sense.

-Accomplished Data Scientist with a passion for delivering valuable data through analytical functions and data retrieval methods.
-Developing novel data driven solutions to solve complex data problems in retail and e-commerce.
-Committed to helping companies advance by helping them to develop strategic plans based on predictive modelling and findings.
-Bringing forth a proven track record of analysing complex data sets.

 ### Employment History
 *Data Analyst at IBM, Bengaluru
 April 2019 — Present*